babbel/grumlin/README.md

 with [retryable](https://github.com/nfedyashev/retryable). **params will be merged to the default config for upserts and passed to `Retryable.retryable`.
 In case if you want to modify retryable behaviour you are to do so.

+If you don't want to define you own repository, simply use

+`Grumlin::Repository.new` - it will return an instance of an anonymous class extenring `Grumlin::repository`.

 **Usage**

 To execute the query defined in a query block one simply needs to call a method with the same name: